Packages#

-We remove unneeded services and packages from this repository, because carrying old configurations forever into the future increases the maintenance burden of this repository.
+We try to remove unneeded services and packages from this repository, because carrying old configurations forever into the future increases the maintenance burden of this repository.
 If you don’t know whether a package is still required, you can inspect the package.

 The ./manage.py